T145/black-mirror/.github/README.md

 ### 🧟 Zombies

-> Sources that are dead and not included but may be [worth mentioning](https://blog.talosintelligence.com/2021/03/domain-dumpster-diving.html)
+> Sources that are dead or deprecated and not included but may be [worth mentioning](https://blog.talosintelligence.com/2021/03/domain-dumpster-diving.html)

 *   [Squidguard Archive](http://squidguard.mesd.k12.or.us/)
     *   Found individually a while back